TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vnet-internet-vm-connectivity-inbound.md

 The following diagnostic steps can help you to identify issues that affect the internet connectivity of Microsoft Azure virtual machines.

-The most common issues in this scenario are blocking network security groups (NSGs) and user-defined routes (UDR).
+The most common issues in this scenario are blocking network security groups (NSGs) and user-defined routes (UDRs).

 ## **Recommended Steps**